 No-impact exercise practices like yoga, tai chi, and qi gong provide significant mind-body benefits.

-Just one 20-minute session of Hatha yoga has shown to have a significant, immediate impact on working memory and concentration.
-(108)
+Just one 20-minute session of Hatha yoga can have a significant, immediate impact on working memory and concentration.
+(110)

-The slow, controlled movements of tai chi and qi gong look easy, yet give both your brain and body a remarkably good workout.
+The slow, controlled movements of tai chi and qi gong look easy, yet give both your brain and body a deceptively good workout.

-The top yoga poses for better concentration include the prayer pose, the eagle, warrior 2, and alternative nostril breathing.
+The top yoga poses for better concentration include the eagle pose, the prayer pose, and the warrior III pose.

-You’ll find instructions for these poses at Yoga.com.
+You’ll find instructions for these poses at Yoga Journal.

-Exercising outdoors, more so than indoor exercise, increases vitality, enthusiasm, pleasure, and self-esteem while lowering tension, depression, and fatigue.
-(111)
+Exercising outdoors, even more so than indoor exercise, increases vitality, enthusiasm, pleasure, and self-esteem while lowering tension, depression, and fatigue.
+(113)

 Gardening is a great way to get your daily dose of “vitamin N.”